duncantl/CodeAnalysis/Topics/outline.md

 ## Cleaning Up Code

-By cleaning up code we mean removing code that is not needed, putting code in more idiomatic forms, and also avoiding unecessary computation.
+By cleaning up code we mean removing code that is not needed, putting code in more idiomatic forms, and also avoiding unnecessary computation.
 This reduces memory use and running time.
 This also makes the code base smaller and more consistent, so it is easier to understand and maintain.